 In general, writing in biology (or any science) is like writing non-fiction in any other discipline.
-Writing should be clear, concise, and organized logically.
+Writing should be clear, concise, precise, and organized logically.
 Biological writing need not be dry, but avoid flourishes that distract from the purpose of the paper.
 Use appropriate scientific vocabulary.

 There are some special conventions that are followed in biological writing.
 These conventions should be followed in any formal paper for a course.
 Your instructor will give you additional guidelines for specific assignments.